So! You’re traveling around Australia and you want to get from A to B. These are your choices:

 This baby was pretty damn luxurious!
 It’s doubtful you’ll get to rent a van this sweet unless you’re rolling in the dough.

-It’s really easy to get a campervan relocation, but the only annoying thing about it was the deposit.
+It’s really easy to get a campervan relocation in Australia, but the only annoying thing about it was the deposit.
 The deposit isn’t much of a surprise, we expected it, but we didn’t expect it to take so long to get refunded.

-So How Much Did The Campervan Relocation Cost?
+So How Much Did Our Campervan Relocation in Australia Cost?

 *Remember gas will be more expensive in the outback.
 It’s hard to find gas out there so of course, they can charge more.